AlexToulan/sfml_sandbox/README.md

 ## Build
  - If you're building for the first time run `setup.sh`
  - Download a CMake extension of your choosing
- - Configure CMake to use Clang 14
+   - (optional) Configure CMake to use Clang 17
  - Ctrl+Shift+B for normal code change build

 ## Known Bugs